 The first use of graphite was for marking sheep and rust-proofing stoves, and it’s a good bet that the sheep in question would have been Herdwicks!

 As is common in human history when new minerals are discovered, graphite’s potential medicinal properties were experimented with.
 People would grind graphite into a powder and mix it with wine or ale to cure ailments such as colic, gallstones, and strangury.
 Likely, this probably did more harm than good.
-If ingested, graphite powder can cause gastrointestinal irritation resulting in nausea, vomiting, and diarrhoea.
+If ingested, graphite powder can cause gastrointestinal irritation resulting severe illness.

 Fortunately, its use quickly moved beyond this stage and it was discovered that graphite was an excellent industrial lubricant.
 It was used to lubricate ship rigging, improve moulds and castings, and for polishing and protecting ironware.

 During the reign of Queen Elizabeth I, it was used to make moulds for cannon balls.
 This resulted in rounder, smoother balls that could be fired further, improving the already impressive strength of the English Navy.

 Because of these industrial and military uses, demand in premium graphite grew massively.
 Per ton, the value of graphite increased from £18 in 1646 to £3,920 in 1804.
 To put that in the context of today’s money, the value of graphite grew from £4,068.27 per ton to £401,158.23 per ton, a 9760% increase!

 Unfortunately, the increasing value of graphite attracted thieves and other nefarious characters.
 It got so bad that in 1752 an Act of Parliament was passed making unlawful entry into a graphite mine a crime.
 Guardhouses were erected around the mine in Seathwaite to protect the precious resources within.